open-toolchain/microservices-helm-toolchain/README.md

 # Develop and test microservices with Kubernetes and Helm

-### Continuously deliver a microservices app with IBM hosted repos and issue tracking
+### Continuously deliver a microservices app for Kubernetes using a Helm umbrella chart
 Get started with this sample, which is an online store that consists of three microservices: a Catalog API, an Orders API, and a UI that calls both of the APIs.
 The sample includes a DevOps toolchain that is preconfigured for continuous delivery, hosted Git source control, functional testing, issue tracking, online editing, and messaging.

 ![Icon](./umbrella-toolchain.png)